Written by Quentin Tarantino and Matt Wagner

 Published by Dynamite Comics

 Let me preface this review by stating that I was not a fan of the movie Django Unchained.
 I meant to write a review here but never got around to it, and I don’t really feel like going into details now.
 I just didn’t care for it.
-I wasn’t horrible, it just didn’t thrill.
+I wasn’t horrible, it just didn’t thrill me.
 I might grade it a C?
 I saw it once when it came on HBO, and never felt compelled to watch it again.

 But I do love Zorro.
 Always have.
-I never read any of the original novels, but I’ve seen many movies, and TV shows.
+I never read any of the original novels, but I’ve seen many movies, and TV shows about him.
 A few years ago Dynamite Comics launched a comic book series written by Matt Wagner, which I bought the first year and enjoyed it, but then dropped it due to cuts in my disposable income at the time.
 But because of my fondness for that series, I decided to pick up the first issue of this new miniseries to see how it is.

 The story is narrated in captions by Zorro’s mute servant Bernardo.
 It’s a non-specific amount of time since Django Unchained, as Django is back out West working as a Bounty Hunter (no mention is made of the whereabouts of Broomhilda yet).
 Don Diego Del La Vega is a gray haired old man now, but still rather energetic for his age.
 Bernardo says that after many years Diego, as Zorro (although that name isn’t actually mentioned in this issue), had brought peace to California and had spread out to other lands looking to combat injustice.
 Diego is traveling by stage-couch to Arizona when he and Bernardo encounter Django, who claims he lost his horse and asks for a ride, which Diego readily offers.
 They are soon beset by a group of armed bandits whom Django easily dispatches.
 Seeing how good Django is with guns, Diego offers to pay Django to accompany him to a town in Arizona as his bodyguard, for some mysterious mission, and Django accepts.
 At a brief stop in a small town Django gets a chance to see Diego in action when a group of hoods start mocking his fancy clothes, and Diego proves that he still has skill with a sword.